Doctor of Physical Therapy

 Competency-Focused, Pass/No Pass Approach

 The mission of the DPT program is to develop excellent clinicians, scholars, educators, and leaders.
 The faculty of the DPT Program believe to do this, the emphasis should be on competency in skill acquisition and not the grade itself.
-The faculty want to focus on helping learners succeed at achieving their personal and professional goals by being explicit in what they believe is competence in a content area, and then focus on assessment on helping the learner achieve this goal.
+The faculty wish to help learners succeed at achieving their personal and professional goals by being explicit in what they believe is competence in a content area, and then focus assessments on helping the learner achieve this goal.

 How to Apply

 There are two routes of entry into the North Central College DPT Program.
 North Central College undergraduate students or alumni may take advantage of the NCC DPT Guarantee.
 North Central College students or alumni who do not qualify for the NCC DPT Guarantee and prospective students from outside North Central College are also strongly encouraged to apply.
-Diversity of thought, culture, body structure, and personality are important to the DPT Program; this diversity starts with a diverse applicant pool for consideration.
+Diversity of all types, including thought, culture, body structure, and personality is important to the DPT Program; this diversity starts with a diverse applicant pool for consideration.

-The DPT Program utilizes in the Physical Therapy Centralized Application Service, known as PTCAS, for all admissions cycles.
+The DPT Program utilizes the Physical Therapy Centralized Application Service, known as PTCAS, for all admissions cycles.
 To learn more about PTCAS, visit www.ptcas.org.
+The PTCAS directory is an excellent resource to guide prospective students through application requirements.
+The link to North Central College DPT Program directory page is here: https://ptcasdirectory.apta.org/9500/North-Central-College .

 Application Deadline